Unweighted Layered Graph Traversal: Passing a Crown via Entropy Maximization: Introduction

 \textit{Exploration of an unknown environment by a mobile agent.} In layered graph traversal, the agent's objective can be restated as follows: the agent must build a complete map of the underlying graph using the fewest moves possible.
 Graph exploration with a mobile agent has attracted attention since the 19th century \cite{lucas1882recreations,tarry1895probleme}, marked by the formal introduction of the depth-first search (DFS) as a maze-solving algorithm.
 DFS is particularly suited for exploring general unknown graphs when the agent is short-sighted and narrow-sighted: the agent traverses all $m$ edges in exactly $2m$ moves, which is optimal in the sense of the competitive ratio.
 A natural extension of this problem is when the agent can also see its immediate neighborhood (a little less short-sighted) \cite{kalyanasundaram1994constructing}.
 This setting is known as `online graph exploration' \cite{megow2012online}, and the goal is for the agent to visit all nodes while incurring a limited cost with respect to the optimal tour (i.e., the solution of the traveling salesman problem).
 The competitive ratio for that problem is still unsettled (it lies between $\Omega(1)$ and $\Ocal(\log n)$, where $n$ is the number of nodes in the graph) but many restricted classes of graphs admit $\Ocal(1)$-competitive algorithms, such as planar graphs or some minor-excluded graphs (see \cite{baligacs2023exploration} and its references).
-In contrast, layered graph traversal proposes a different model of feedback where the agent gets to see all nodes and edges simultaneously at some given hop distance from its initial position.
+In contrast, layered graph traversal proposes a different model of feedback where the agent gets to see simultaneously all nodes and edges at some given hop distance from its initial position.
 This setting is particularly well-motivated when the graph evolves with time (e.g., a phylogenetic tree).
-Many other graph exploration settings have been introduced, varying the capabilities of the agents, e.g., with limited memory \cite{aleliunas1979random}, limited storage capabilities \cite{yanovski2003distributed}, or if it can coordinate with a series of teammates \cite{fraigniaud2006collective}.
-For a recent review of graph exploration problems, we refer to the introduction of \cite{cosson2024ariadne}.
+Many other graph exploration settings have been introduced, varying the capabilities of the agent: e.g., with limited memory \cite{aleliunas1979random}, limited storage \cite{yanovski2003distributed}, or considering multiple agents working a as a team \cite{fraigniaud2006collective,cosson2023efficient,cosson2024collective}.
+For a recent review of graph exploration problems, see the introduction of \cite{cosson2024ariadne}.
 Contrarily to the aforementioned examples, this paper studies the case of a single, fully-competent agent.